-Bommer Canyon is a hidden gem between Turtle Ridge and Shady Canyon in Irvine California.
-At one time the canyon was an import part of the of Irvine ranch cattle operations.
-Today the cattle are long gone but several buildings, cattle loading ramps, corrals, and equipment can be seen at the cattle camp.
+Bommer Canyon is a hidden gem between Turtle Ridge and Shady Canyon in Irvine, California.
+At one time, the canyon was an important part of the Irvine ranch cattle operations.
+Today the cattle are long gone, but several buildings, cattle loading ramps, corrals, and equipment can be seen at the cattle camp.

 You can hike fairly close to the cattle camp via the nature trail, but access is limited to special events.
 Bommer Canyon cattle camp can be rented out for company picnics, weddings, and western cookouts.